enatsek/Debian-Ubuntu/nginx.md

 ### 3.3.
 Reverse Proxy Configuration

-Some software supplies locally running mini web servers.
-One of them is RSpamd.
-You can only access them from the server they are running.

-Using Apache's Reverse Proxy module, we can access them from outside the server too.

-We can simulate such a system, open another terminal window on your server and type the following commands, that terminal will stay busy:
+Some applications provide locally-running web servers (e.g., Rspamd).
+Using Nginx's reverse proxy capabilities, you can expose these internal services externally.

+First, simulate a local web server.
+Open a terminal and run:

 ```
 mkdir /tmp/test